 For more about the evolution of our ‘Where the Paw’ approach to service, keep reading.

 Collective experiences through story, art and kindness.

 A much-bigger-than-life mural of a tiger fills the north side of 28 South Orchard St., home of WPAA-TV.
-During three days in May 2015, local graffiti artist Ryan “ARCY” Christenson painted a photo-realistic mural on an outside of the TV station.
+For 3 days in May 2015, local graffiti artist Ryan “ARCY” Christenson painted a photo-realistic mural outside of the TV station.
 In June, the tiger would be named Hercules in a name-the-tiger contest.

 Contribute.
 Belong.
 Wear the paw.

 Do you want Internships designed around your goals?

 [Not a Paid Position] We proudly share our intern list here.

 Is your interest in video production, film-making, graphics, journalism, or business?
 If yes, we can create an opportunity to meet your personal goals.
 In the applicant interview, we identify your skills level and development goals, as we say, your “reel” interest, to determine if we can go forward together.
 Then we plan and match you to projects and volunteer teams.

 WHEN: What is your availability?
 Best time of day or evening.
 That becomes key to the plan.
 Many Interns work with us concurrently with other nonprofits, civic or performance projects.

 Built by, run by, funded by WE THE PEOPLE.